Harvard LL.M. Personal Statement Part A: What You Need to Know

 • What are the legal topics or topics with a legal dimension that are on the agenda in your country, region, or globally?

 When answering this question, go through the same process as you did with your previous writing projects.
-Make a list of all legal issues you could potentially write about that meet the criteria of your prompt.
+Make a list of all legal issues you could potentially write about that meet the criteria of the prompt.
 Then evaluate them, considering the following parameters:

 • Do you have the background knowledge on this topic to write about it competently?